Blog · Analysis · Last reviewed June 25, 2026

 A serious AI wildfire camera program should be governed as public safety infrastructure, not as a gadget attached to a camera feed.

-First, keep human confirmation real.
+Second, keep human confirmation real.
 If trained watchstanders vet detections, their role should have enough time, authority, training, and interface clarity to disagree with the model.
+Human oversight is not real if the operator is punished for slowing down, overruled by the interface, or forced to accept a confidence score without context.

-Second, log the full alert chain.
-The record should preserve camera, model version, confidence score, estimated location, image frame, watchstander action, dispatch action, outcome, and correction.
-Without that chain, post-incident learning becomes anecdote.
+Third, log the full alert chain.
+The record should preserve camera, model version, confidence score, estimated location, image frame, sensor context, watchstander action, dispatch action, field outcome, warning action, and correction.
+Without that audit trail, post-incident learning becomes anecdote.

-Third, measure both kinds of error.
-Agencies should track missed fires, false alarms, confirmation time, dispatch burden, night performance, seasonal drift, smoke-obscured scenes, and performance by region.
-A system that reduces one burden can create another.
+Fourth, measure both kinds of error.
+Agencies should track missed fires, false alarms, confirmation time, dispatch burden, night performance, seasonal model drift, smoke-obscured scenes, camera outages, and performance by region.
+A system that reduces watchstander fatigue can still create dispatch noise or geographic blind spots.

-Fourth, set secondary-use limits.
+Sixth, set secondary-use limits.
 Public agencies should publish retention rules, access controls, sharing rules, and prohibitions on unrelated surveillance.
-Fire detection should not quietly become a general landscape-monitoring authority.
+Fire detection should not quietly become a general landscape-monitoring authority or a back door into routine policing, labor monitoring, protest monitoring, property surveillance, person identification, vehicle tracking, or sensitive-place monitoring without separate legal authority and public review.

-Fifth, connect detection to equitable warning.
+Eighth, connect detection to equitable warning.
 Seeing a fire sooner is not the same as warning everyone who needs to act.
-Detection governance should connect to evacuation planning, disability access, language access, rural communications, tribal coordination, and public alert review.
+Detection governance should connect to evacuation planning, disability access, language access, rural communications, tribal coordination, power or cellular outages, and public alert review.
+Public alerts should remain traceable to recognized warning authorities and channels, not to an unlabeled model score, camera pin, or vendor dashboard.

-Sixth, manage the model lifecycle.
-NIST's AI Risk Management Framework treats AI risk as something organizations govern, map, measure, and manage across design, deployment, monitoring, and use.
+Ninth, manage the model lifecycle.
+NIST's AI Risk Management Framework treats AI risk as something organizations manage across design, development, use, and evaluation, and NIST has started work on a critical-infrastructure AI RMF profile.
 A wildfire detector needs versioning, test data, operational metrics, incident review, retirement triggers, and public accountability for model changes.

 What This Changes